flideros/FunctionaL-City/BlogDistrict/Posts/251013_CivicReportLeadsToCivicUnion.md

 * **Provenance Bridges**: Linking symbolic declarations (`SetProvenance`) with runtime traceability (`Provenance`).

 Now that we have proof of concept, it's time to take the `CivicSet` from 35% to 65% design completion.
 To get there will require some work.
 I will need to go back through the code and refactor and document what is there before moving on to coding the rest of the modules in the `CivicSet` namespace.
 Please be aware as `Foundations` is still a construction zone.
+You can find the code [**here**](../../CivicAlgebraicInfrastructure/Foundations/CivicSet.fsx)

 ## 📬 Future *Message from the Mayor* Dispatches